sharechiwai/blog-upgrade/content/authors/admin/_index.md

 #   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Intererest to share knowledge / experience
+bio: Interest to share knowledge / experience

 interests:
   - Artificial Intelligence